empire-semicolon/AES-User/README.md

-# AES-User-Spring
+# AES-User

-User Module in Spring
+This is not yet the final version of our system.
+The User and Admin modules are integrated in this version.